data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 ## Design Principles

-A principle goal of this specification is to standardize commonly implemented interfaces among array libraries.
+A principal goal of this specification is to standardize commonly implemented interfaces among array libraries.
 While this specification endeavors to avoid straying too far from common practice, this specification does, with due restraint, seek to address design decisions arising more from historical accident than first principles.
 This is especially true for linear algebra APIs, which have arisen and evolved organically over time and have often been tied to particular underlying implementations (e.g., to BLAS and LAPACK).

 Accordingly, the standardization process affords the opportunity to reduce interface complexity among linear algebra APIs by inferring and subsequently codifying common design themes, thus allowing more consistent APIs.
 What follows is the set of design principles governing the APIs which follow: